dromney/acad-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

 ---

-I am a professor of political science at Brigham Young University.
-I have two research areas.
+I am an Assistant Professor of political science at Brigham Young University.
+I earned my PhD at Harvard in 2020 and my BA at BYU in 2013.
+{style="text-align: justify;"}

+I have two areas of research.
 The first focuses on ethnic politics and intergroup relations; in this area, I am particularly interested in intragroup dynamics and minority politics.
+{style="text-align: justify;"}

 The second focuses on misinformation; in this area, I am particularly interested in belief in and promulgation of conspiracy theories.
+{style="text-align: justify;"}

 Most of my projects are based in countries in the MENA and SE Asia regions.
 {style="text-align: justify;"}